 Many people hastily park their cars in parking spots by driving into them rather than backing in.
-Although this technique is perfectly acceptable, it is often just as quick and easy to back into a parking space.
+Although this technique is perfectly acceptable, it is often just as quick and easy to reverse park (back into a parking space).
 Many drivers find that backing into a parking space affords them more visibility when exiting the space.
 Because the front of your vehicle will be directed towards the parking lot, you will have a clearer view of your exit if you back into parking spaces instead of driving into them.

 Use the following steps to successfully and easily back into a parking spot.